ClimateImpactLab/energy-code-release-2020/0_make_dataset/README.md

 `pop_and_income` - code for cleaning population and income data

 `merged` - code for cleaning the merged dataset

+# Dataset construction

+Codes in this folder construct three datasets for analysis:
+* `data/IEA_merged_long.dta`: This is an intermediary dataset including population, energy load, climate, and income data.
+We clean IEA_merged_long.dta in two different ways to produce regression ready datasets for our main specification and robustness models;
+* `data/GMFD_TINV_clim_EX_regsort.dta`: regression ready data for estimating the Exclusively Imputed robustness model
+* `data/GMFD_TINV_clim_regsort.dta`: regression ready data for estimating the main model

 ## Constructing IEA_merged_long.dta